strapi/documentation/docusaurus/docs/cloud/getting-started/deployment.md

     4.b.
 If you have already given Strapi Cloud access to all repositories of your GitHub or GitLab account, go directly to the next step.
 If not, you will be redirected to a modal where you will have to allow Strapi Cloud permission to access some or all your repositories on GitHub/GitLab (more information in the [GitHub](https://docs.github.com/en/apps/overview) and [GitLab](https://docs.gitlab.com/ee/integration/oauth_provider.html#view-all-authorized-applications) documentations).

     4.c.
-Back in the project creation interface, select your *Account* and a *Repository*.
+Back in the project deployment interface, select your *Account* and a *Repository*.

     <ThemedImage
     alt="Selecting git account and repository"